RAKSHASRIA/Hand-Gesture-Music-player/README.md

 **Custom logic maps hand gestures to specific commands. 🧩**

 **Pygame Mixer handles music playback and volume control. 🎛️**
-## 📸 Demo Screenshots
-* Start the script and try these gestures in front of your webcam:

-* Open hand to play/pause the music.
-* Closed fist to stop the music.
-* Thumb up/down to adjust the volume.

 ## 🎥 Coming Soon!